shobrook/saplings/README.md

 #### Step 1: Create a tool class

 In `TreeAct`, each tool is a class.
-It describes a function to the agent and also implements that function.
-Your tool must inherit from the `Tool` base class and define three instance variables:
+It describes a function for the model and also implements it.
+Your tool must inherit from the `Tool` base class and define the following instance variables:

 1. `name` (str): Name of the function.
 Must be unique within the set of tools provided to the agent.
 2. `description` (str): Description of what the function does and when to call it.